jesvedberg/tpix/README.md

 tar xzf tpix-1.0.0-x86_64-linux.tar.gz
 ```

 To compile tpix from source make sure you have the [Nim compiler](https://nim-lang.org/) installed.
 The easiest way to compile and install tpix is by using the `nimble` package manager, which comes with the Nim compiler.
-This will install all necessary Nim dependencies (i.e. Pixie and Docopt).
+This will install all necessary Nim dependencies (i.e. Pixie and Cligen).

 ```
 nimble install https://github.com/jesvedberg/tpix
 ```

 This will compile a dynamically linked executable.
-Another option is to clone this repository and compile directly with Nim, but then Pixie and Docopt also need to be installed, that is still easiest to do using Nimble.
+Another option is to clone this repository and compile directly with Nim, but then Pixie and Cligen also need to be installed, that is still easiest to do using Nimble.
 If compiling directly, various build options are defined in the `config.nims` file.
 For instance, `nim build_static` will create a statically linked binary and you can see other options in the `config.nims` file.

 ### Usage